samiBendou/FaceDetection/README.md

 It also uses `stbi_image.h` from stb library to read and write .png and .jpeg files.

+### Install

+- Clone the project.

+- Download stb  `stbi_image.h` from [stb library](https://github.com/nothings/stb) and put it on the stb directory at root of the project.

+### Run Unit Tests

+- gtest is integrated to the project using cmake.
+To run unit test just do the install procedure described above and run `IProcessing` target to run all unit tests.

+## Documentation

 ### Gettng Started

 To use this detector on face you'll have to train it first :